My Forking Life

 How To Make Steamed Cheeseburgers

-Fill a steamer basket with 1 inch of water, making sure the water won’t touch the bottom of the basket.
+Step 1: Gather your ingredients.
+Then, fill a steamer basket with 1 inch of water, ensuring the water does not touch the bottom of the basket.
 Bring the water to a simmer over medium heat.

 Meanwhile, in a mixing bowl, combine the ground beef and hamburger seasoning.
 Mix well, but avoid overworking the meat, as it can make the burgers tough.